dbohdan/unflattener/README.md

 Art requested
 =============

 Wanted: d-lit images for use in testing and to illustrate this very README on GitHub.
-Show us how Unflattener works for your art.
+I'd love to see Unflattener works for your art.

-Put your art online and file an issue on the project page to have it added.
+Put your art online and [file an issue](https://github.com/dbohdan/unflattener/issues) to have it added.

 Licensing information
 =====================

 Unflattener is distributed under the new (3-clause) BSD license.
 See the file `LICENSE`.

 Robot sprite originally from the [Bits & Bots art pack](http://opengameart.org/content/bits-bots-art-pack) by MoikMellah.
-It and its derivatives are licensed under the Creative Commons CC-BY-SA 3.0 license.
+The sprite and its derivatives are licensed under the Creative Commons CC-BY-SA 3.0 license.